 tribute The career of music director Ravi was shaped by ironies and ornamented with timeless melodies.

 At one time he gave us the joy of being young.
 Now his songs make nostalgia a worthwhile emotion.
 And for a few moments they convey that sweet, if illusory feeling, that we are never going to be sad again.
-If only life could be a series of lullabies… In the millions of toothless smiles that his songs evoked, the countless sweet dreams that followed, lies the greatest contribution of Ravi, a self-effacing music director, who even cut short his name to avoid being mistaken for the legendary Pandit Ravi Shankar.
-Yes, Delhi's very own Ravi Shankar Sharma was made of such mettle.
+In the millions of toothless smiles that his songs evoked, the countless sweet dreams that followed, lies the greatest contribution of Ravi, a self-effacing music director, who even cut short his name to avoid being mistaken for the legendary Pandit Ravi Shankar.
+Yes, Ravi Shankar Sharma was made of such mettle.
 He longed for recognition yet was happy to stay in the shadows.
 His work though spoke for him, ensuring that he experienced high noon too.

 ziya us salam